Taylor, ground game help Colts find easy path past Jets

-His shifty, 21-yard TD run broke a 7-7 tie in the early in the second quarter.
-And with Jets quarterback Mike White already out with an injured arm, the Colts (4-5) were off to the races in their first prime-time home game since December 2017.
+INDIANAPOLIS (AP) — Carson Wentz threw three touchdown passes, Jonathan Taylor rushed for 172 yards and two scores and the Indianapolis Colts beat the New York Jets 45-30 on Thursday night.

-Taylor’s longest run of the night made it 42-10 midway through the third quarter and helped Indy finish with the highest single-game rushing total in the NFL this season.
+Indy (4-5) finished with 260 yards rushing, the highest-single game total in the NFL this season in their first prime-time home game since December 2017.

-”It takes the pressure off the passing game when you run like that,” coach Frank Reich. ”But you could feel it early, you could feel us really dominating the line early.”
+“It takes the pressure off the pass game when you run like that,” Colts coach Frank Reich said.
+“But you could just feel it early, you could feel us really dominating the line early.”

-Nothing went right for the Jets, who have lost seven straight night games.
+White watched the final three quarters from the sideline after throwing a 19-yard TD pass to Elijah Moore that tied the score at 7-7 late in the first quarter.
+Jets coach Robert Saleh said he was optimistic White — who stood on the sideline in the second half without his helmet — and Zach Wilson (knee) will both practice next week.

-White said he couldn’t grip the ball and watched the final three quarters from the sideline after throwing a 19-yard TD pass to Elijah Moore that made it 7-7.
-Jets coach Robert Saleh said he was optimistic White and Zach Wilson (knee) could both practice next week.
+Taylor broke the tie with a nifty 21-yard TD run.
+When Jets running back Ty Johnson lost a fumble near midfield, Wentz quickly converted by throwing a 1-yard shovel pass to Jack Doyle for a 21-7 lead.

-Jets running back Ty Johnson lost a fumble near midfield and Wentz capitalized quickly with a 1-yard shovel pass to Jack Doyle for a 21-7 lead.
+The Jets answered with a short field goal late in the first half, but Wentz countered with an 11-yard TD pass to Michael Pittman to make it 28-10 at the half.

-The Jets answered with a short field goal late in the first half, but Wentz countered with an 11-yard TD pass to Michael Pittman to make it 28-10.
-Wentz followed that with a 2-yard scoring pass to offensive lineman Danny Pinter in the third quarter before Taylor struck again.
+Wentz opened the second-half scoring with a 2-yard scoring pass to offensive lineman Danny Pinter, and Taylor sealed the win with a 78-yard sprint to make it 42-10.

-At least Josh Johnson, White’s replacement, played well.
-He threw for a career-high 317 yards and had a career-best three touchdown passes in the final 18 minutes – his first TD throws since Dec.
+Josh Johnson, White’s replacement, threw for a career-high 317 yards and had a career-best three touchdown passes in the final 18 minutes — his first TD throws since Dec.
 22, 2018.

-”Josh, thought he did an awesome job coming in, running the offense exactly the way it’s supposed to be played – hitting the open receiver, just moving the chains,” Saleh said. ”We just need to be able to match their defensive intensity.”
+“Josh, thought he did an awesome job coming in, running the offense exactly the way it’s supposed to be played,” Saleh said.
+“Hitting the open receiver, just moving the chains.”

 Wentz was 22 of 30 with 272 yards.
-Pittman had five receptions for 64 yards, while Hines caught four passes for 34 yards.
+Nyheim Hines had six carries for 74 yards and one score while catching four passes for 34 yards.

 Johnson finished 27 of 41 with an interception that sealed the win for the Colts.
 Moore caught seven passes for 84 yards and two scores.